Hurricane Dean: Greater Antilles

 On August 17, when a hurricane watch was issued for Jamaica, Prime Minister of Jamaica Portia Simpson-Miller convened an emergency meeting of Jamaica's national disaster preparedness council.
 Political parties in the island suspended their campaigning for the August 27 national elections to allow residents to prepare for the storm.
 The Caribbean Disaster Emergency Response Agency (CDERA), which was already responding to Hurricane Dean's impact in the Lesser Antilles, contacted the Jamaican Office of Disaster Preparedness and Emergency Management to confirm technical and logistics support, and to notify the Jamaican government that utilities teams had been placed on standby should they be needed.
 The North-West Caribbean Donor Group also met to consider what action might it might undertake in Dean's aftermath.
 On August 18 the hurricane watch was upgraded to a hurricane warning.
 Curfews were put in place for parts of the island, while off-duty essential personnel were called back to work.
 The United States confirmed that it would offer aid if it was needed.
 Only one member of a United Nations Disaster Assessment and Coordination team arrived in Jamaica before all incoming flights were canceled.
 More than 1,000 schools and churches were converted to emergency shelters, but residents only occupied 47 of them before the storm's arrival.
 The country's high crime rate led islanders to fear for their belongings should they abandon their homes.
 UNICEF prepared 4 emergency health kits and 1,000 water containers and Copa Airlines agreed to fly the supplies to Jamaica on its scheduled August 22 flight, if possible.
-The World Food Program prepared food stock in nearby Haiti, ready to move them to Jamaica if they were needed, although damage to their airport ultimately prevented their distribution.
+The World Food Programme prepared food stock in nearby Haiti, ready to move them to Jamaica if they were needed, although damage to their airport ultimately prevented their distribution.